 "Faith is belief plus action."

 RIP Israel Hurst

-PS - Here are some of the resources Izzy liked to share..
+PS - Here are a couple of the resources Izzy liked to share..